CelerData/terraform-provider-celerdatabyoc/docs/resources/classic_cluster.md

 **Optional:**

 - `name`: (Forces new resource) The name of the IAM role referenced in the data credential.
+Enter a unique name.
 If omitted, Terraform will assign a random, unique name.
 See [IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html) for more information.
 - `description`: The description of the IAM role.
 - `inline_policy`: The configuration block that defines an exclusive set of IAM inline policies associated with the IAM role.
 See below.
 If no blocks are configured, Terraform will not manage any inline policies in this resource.
 Configuring one empty block (namely, `inline_policy {}`) will cause Terraform to remove all inline policies added out of band on `apply`.
   - `name`: The name of the IAM policy that will be attached to the IAM role referenced in the data credential.